zmckinnon/zmckinnon/README.md

 ## About Me

-I am from Alabama where I recieved a Bachelors in Software Engineering from Auburn University.
+I am from Alabama where I recieved a Bachelor of Software Engineering from Auburn University.
 Outside of work, I play as much basketball as I can and I enjoy spending time with my wife and two boys.
-I have recently been trying to learn React.
+I have recently been trying to improve my React skills.

 ## How to Contact Me

-For quick questions, hit me up on Slack and I can probably get back to you.
-If a longer discussion is warranted, put something on my calendar and I prefer a video conference or to grab a coffee.
+For quick questions, hit me up on Slack and I will likely get back to you ASAP.
+If a longer discussion is warranted, put something on my calendar and I prefer a video conference or to grab a coffee or go for a walk.

-I try to stay connected as much as possible so I will likely see your message or invite ASAP.
-Even if I don't act on it immediately.

 ## Preferred Working Style

 I prefer lots of collaboration.
 Usually this means 1on1s, team meetings and pairing.
 I usually only need a quiet environment when I am writing.
+I use my calendar to keep things balanced, if it isn't on my calendar, I might miss it.

 ## What Motivates Me